JadenMajid/CPSC-Notes/CPSC 310/Ethics/Intellectual Property.md

 	- in Canada, copyright lasts the lifetime of the author+50 years, then becomes public domain
 	- contrasted by [[Copyleft]]
 - Patents
-	- patents are like trademarks in that they must be registered, but they protect the specific implementation
+	- patents are like trademarks in that they must be registered, but they protect the specific implementation of an invention.
+Patents must be proven to be non-obvious and unique
+- Licenses
+	- licenses clarify how code can be used and whether it can be modified
+	- common types
+		- GPL
+		- LGPL
+		- MPL
+		- CC-by